Poverty in China: Rural-urban divide

 Much of the increase in inequality in China can be attributed to the widening rural-urban divide, particularly the differentials in rural-urban income.
 A household survey conducted in 1995 showed that the rural-urban income gap accounted for 35% of the overall inequality in China.

-In 2009, according to the China's National Bureau of Statistics, the urban per capita annual income at US$2,525 was approximately three times that of the rural per capita annual income.
+In 2009, according to China's National Bureau of Statistics, the urban per capita annual income at US$2,525 was approximately three times that of the rural per capita annual income.
 This was the widest income gap recorded in China since 1978.
 Urban-based economic policies adopted by the government contribute to the income disparities.
 This is also known as the ‘artificial’ result of the rural-urban divide.
 In terms of the share of investments allotted by the state, urban areas were given a larger proportion when compared with rural areas.
 In the period 1986–1992, investments to urban state-owned enterprises (SOE) accounted for more than 25% of the total government budget.
 On the other hand, less than 10% of the government budget was allocated to investments in the rural economy in the same period by the state despite the fact that about 73-76% of the total population lived in the rural areas.
-However, the burden of the inflation caused by the fiscal expansion, which at that time was at a level of approximately 8.5%, was shared by all including the rural population.
+However, the burden of the inflation caused by the fiscal expansion, which at that time was at a level of approximately 8.5%, was shared by all, including the rural population.
 Such biased allocation of government finances to the urban sector meant that the wages earned by urban workers also include these government fiscal transfers.
 This is in addition to the relatively higher proportions of credit loans the government also provided to the urban SOEs in the same period.
 Meanwhile, the wages earned by the rural workers came mainly from growth in output only.
 These urban-biased policies reflect the importance of the urban minority to the government relative to the rural majority.

 In the period when reforms in urban areas were introduced, the real wages earned by urban workers rose inexorably.
 Restrictions to rural-urban migration protected the urban workers from competition from the rural workers, which therefore also contributed to rural-urban disparities.
 According to a report by the World Bank published in 2009, 99% of the poor in China come from rural areas if migrant workers in cities are included in the rural population figures.
 Excluding migrant workers from the rural population figures indicates that 90% of poverty in China is still rural.

 Inequality in China does not only occur between rural and urban areas.
 There exist inequalities within rural areas, and within urban areas themselves.
 In some rural areas, incomes are comparable to that of urban incomes, while in others, income remains low as development is limited.
 Rural-urban inequalities do not only refer to income differentials but also include inequalities in areas such as education and health care.